RickStrahl/MarkdownMonster/Readme.md

 #### Weblog Publisher
 * Create or edit Weblog posts using Markdown
 * Publish your Markdown directly to your blog
-* Re-publish at any time
+* Re-publish post at any time
+* Post data stored as YAML metadata in Markdown
+* Send custom meta data with posts
 * Supports MetaWebLog, Wordpress and Medium (limited)
 * Download and edit existing posts
 * Very fast publish and download process
 * Support for multiple blogs
-* YAML metadata support
-* Custom metadata field POST support
-* Optional Dropbox and OneDrive shared post storage
+* Dropbox and OneDrive shared post storage

 #### Non Markdown Features
 * HTML file editing with live preview
 * Many other file formats can also be edited:
 JSON, XML, CSS, JavaScript, Typescript, FoxPro, CSharp and more
-* Command line support: `mm readme.md` or `mm .` to open files or folders
 * Optional shared configuration on Cloud drives
 * High DPI Monitor Aware

+### Command Line features
+* Use `mm` or `markdown` to launch Markdown Monster
+* Markdown Monster path added to user path
+* `mm readme.md` - open single file
+* `mm readme.md changelog.md` - open multiple files
+* `mm .` - open folder browser in folder
+* `mm reset` - reset all Markdown Monster settings
+* `mm uninstall` - remove all non-local system settings

 #### Extensibility
 * Automate Markdown Monster using C# and the [Commander Addin](https://github.com/RickStrahl/Commander-MarkdownMonster-Addin)